 Amber Douglas is Dean of Studies and the director of Student Success and Advising.
 She is also an associate professor of psychology and education.

-Elizabeth Markovits is the director of the Teaching and Learning Initiative and of First-Year Seminars.
+Elizabeth Markovits is the Associate Dean of Faculty and director of the Teaching and Learning Initiative.
 She is also a professor of politics.

 For New Students